nitsourish/New-Yorker-case-study/README.md

 ### Design
  - A) Product specific Models
  - B) Unit of data- Daily level
- - C) With approx. 2 years of data, forecasting is for last 2 weeks(14 days) and model trained on rest of the data(for each product)
+ - C) With approx. 2 years of data, forecasting is for last 2 weeks(14 days) and model trained on rest of the data(for each product).
+ - considers window_len(lagged features) of 30 days.
+ - used vanila temporal_train_test_split to split data with 2 weeks(14 days) as test_size.
- - For quick implementation assume quarterly and additive seasonality and Polynomial trend of degree 1
+ - For quick implementation assume quarterly and additive seasonality and Polynomial trend of degree 1.
- - I used TransformedTargetForecaster from sktime to build Forecasting pipeline using default XGBoost as regressor
+ - I used TransformedTargetForecaster from sktime to build Forecasting pipeline using default XGBoostRF as regressor.

  ### Assumption
   - A) Daily price will be available during forecasting period